 Background:

 The rapid expansion of big data and adoption of Artificial Intelligence and Machine Learning (AI systems) is significantly transforming insurance practices.
 These technologies can offer substantial benefits to both insurance companies and consumers by facilitating the development of innovative products, improving customer interface and enhancing service, simplifying and automating processes, and promoting efficiency and accuracy.
-However, without robust governance and effective controls, the use of AI systems may lead to unintended consumer harm or compromise the financial soundness of an insurance company.
+However, without robust governance and effective controls, the use of AI systems may lead to adverse consumer outcomes or compromise the financial soundness of an insurance company.
 Insurers are responsible for managing the risks associated with the development and implementation of AI systems and must demonstrate to regulators that adequate oversight mechanisms are in place and are functioning effectively.

 Intent: